New Constructions of Optimal $(r,\delta)$-LRCs via Algebraic Function Fields: Concluding Remarks

 In this paper, we studied the construction of optimal $(r,\delta)$-LRCs with flexible minimum distances, particularly for the case $\delta \geq 3$.
 By leveraging the automorphism groups of elliptic and genus-$2$ hyperelliptic function fields, together with their group of divisor classes of degree zero, we constructed several families of explicit optimal $(r,3)$-LRCs and $(2,\delta)$-LRCs with lengths approaching $q + 2\sqrt{q}$ or $q + 4\sqrt{q}$.
 We also employed some hyperelliptic and superelliptic curves of higher genus to construct explicit optimal $(r,\delta)$-LRCs with even longer lengths and flexible parameters.
 Most of these optimal $(r,\delta)$-LRCs have lengths exceeding $q+1$, and many of them attain the currently best-known code lengths.

 To the best of our knowledge, all known constructions of optimal $(r,\delta)$-LRCs with flexible minimum distances obtained via evaluation-based methods primarily focus on the case of $r$-LRCs (i.e., $(r,\delta=2)$-LRCs), and then some of them are naturally extended to the case of $(r,\delta\geq 3)$-LRCs.
 This paper demonstrates that such extensions are not always straightforward (see Section~\ref{sec:3.1}, especially Remark~\ref{rem:equivalentconditionforEFF_1} {\rm (i)} for details), and that the construction of optimal $(r,\delta)$-LRCs for $\delta \geq 3$ deserves independent attention, rather than being merely treated as a by-product of the $r$-LRC case.
 Moreover, our constructions demonstrate that algebraic geometry codes are also highly effective for constructing optimal \((r,\delta)\)-LRCs with flexible minimum distances, even for $\delta\geq 3$.
-Three avenues for future research may be worth exploring. \begin{itemize} \item Constructing more optimal $(r,\delta)$-LRCs based on the general framework in Section~\ref{sec:3.1}, for example, optimal $(r,\delta)$-LRCs with $\delta=4,5,6,\dots$. \item Exploring whether the group of divisor classes of degree zero of higher-genus hyperelliptic or superelliptic curves can be utilized to obtain a general framework like those in Section~\ref{sec:3.1} and~\ref{sec:4.1}, thus obtaining optimal $(r,\delta)$-LRCs with a wider range of parameters and longer code lengths. \item Conducting a more refined study of the general framework developed in Section~\ref{sec:5.1}, to further generalize this framework, or to identify additional algebraic curves that fit this framework and can be used to construct long optimal $(r,\delta)$-LRCs. \end{itemize}
+Three avenues for future research may be worth exploring. \begin{itemize} \item Constructing more optimal $(r,\delta)$-LRCs based on the general framework in Section~\ref{sec:3.1}, for example, optimal $(r,\delta)$-LRCs with $\delta=4,5,6,\dots$. \item Exploring whether the group of divisor classes of degree zero of higher-genus hyperelliptic or superelliptic curves can be utilized to obtain a general framework like those in Section~\ref{sec:3.1} and~\ref{sec:4.1}, thus obtaining optimal $(r,\delta)$-LRCs with a wider range of parameters and longer code lengths. \item Conducting a more refined study of the general framework developed in Section~\ref{sec:5.1}, to further generalize this framework, or to identify additional algebraic curves that fit this framework and can be used to construct long optimal $(r,\delta)$-LRCs. \end{itemize} \Review{In pursuing these directions, it may also be useful to take into account the related constructions of LRCs via algebraic geometry codes in \cite{Ballentine2019,Bartoli2020locally,Munuera2020locally}.
+The methods and curves used in these works may provide inspiration for further research.}

 \appendices